Web Front-end Notes - Typescript

 “typeof” keyword

-is used to check primitive types.
-However, using typeof
+typeof is used to check primitive types.
+However, using typeof to check custom types always return Object.

 “in” keyword

-keyword for type guards of custom types.
+Instead, we use in keyword for type guards of custom types.

 1 | // The way to check if a property exsits in an object at runtime. |